matthewcavanaugh96/us-presidential-elections-by-county/README.md

 2. VIRGINIA - In Virginia, dozens of "independent cities" exist which are treated as county equivalents, and many of these share names with counties despite being separate entities.
 FIPS Codes have ensured data integrity, and independent cities have been re-labeled as such for clarity.
 Two former independent cities have given up such status since the beginning of this dataset - Clifton Forge, which merged into Allegheny County in 2001; and Bedford City, which merged into Bedford County in 2013.
 Though data exist for both prior to their status changes, I have excluded them as I believe models would be confused by missing data.
 3. COLORADO - Broomfield County did not exist until 2001.
 The city of Broomfield was previously spread across four counties before being granted the status of Consolidated City/County for more efficient self-governance.
 Thus, it is missing from most 2000 data.
 I am considering interpolating values based on real ones, but this would also artifically inflate Colorado's statewide vote totals for 2000 as its votes were spread across the other counties, unless *their* 2000 values could be interpolated downward to estimate figures if Broomfield had never been a part of them.
 For now, I have excluded it.
 4. HAWAII - Kalawao County, though named as such, has no administrative functions of its own.
 It was established as a leprosy quarantine settlement.
 To this day it is inhabited only by the descendants of the initial patients, land access is only by mule trail, public visitation requires official permission, and as of 2020 its population was just 82.
 It was entirely absent from some of the datasets, so I have excluded it.
 5. NON-COUNTY VOTES - From 2012 onward, Connecticut, Maine, and Rhode Island have tabulated special types of votes such as overseas and write-ins which are not assigned to any particular county.
-I wonder if I could assign these votes proportionally to counties by population, then assign votes to parties based on the county's figures.
+I wonder if I could assign these votes proportionally to counties by population, then assign votes proportionally within the counties by each party's percentage.

 NOT A PROBLEM FOR NOW, BUT COULD CAUSE COMPLICATIONS:
 1. CONNECTICUT - In Connecticut, counties ceased most administrative functions in 1960, but remained for statistical purposes until being replaced by new "planning areas" with different boundaries in 2022.
 As all elections in the dataset took place prior to this change, data integrity is not an issue.
 However, visualization tools such as Tableau may not know how to reconcile the old counties with the new planning areas.
 This will become a larger problem when/if I add 2024 data.